Billwilke42/movie-rater-api/README.md

 DB_USER=(Your postgres username)
 ```

-7. Run in your terminal:
+8. Run in your terminal:

 ```bash
 $ node index.js
 ```

-8. Open a new terminal window.
+9. Open a new terminal window.

-9. Clone down the FE repository https://github.com/Billwilke42/movierater and cd into project folder.
+10. Clone down the FE repository https://github.com/Billwilke42/movierater and cd into project folder.

-10. In your browser, go to https://rapidapi.com/rapidapi/api/Movie%20Database%20(IMDB%20Alternative), subscribe and add your given API key to a .env file in the Front End project folder.
+11. If the given API key does not work.
+In your browser, go to https://rapidapi.com/rapidapi/api/Movie%20Database%20(IMDB%20Alternative), subscribe and add your given API key to a .env file in the Front End project folder.

-10. In your terminal run:
+12. In your terminal run:

 ```bash
 $ npm install
 $ npm start
 ```

-11. You should now be able to view the application in your browser at http://localhost:3000/
+13. You should now be able to view the application in your browser at http://localhost:3000/

-12. Go ahead and search for some movies and add your ratings, if you run in your Postgres CLI:
+14. Go ahead and search for some movies and add your ratings, if you run in your Postgres CLI:

 ```bash
  $ SELECT * FROM ratings;